 No matter your age, you’ve probably dreamed of retiring on a sandy beach somewhere at some point.
 Perhaps you’ve started planning your retirement in Florida or San Diego.
-But have you ever thought about retiring abroad to Costa Rica?
-We bet you are now!
-Retiring to Costa Rica has proven to be incredibly affordable for Americans.
-Let’s take a closer look at the costs of retiring in Costa Rica.
+An even more attractive move could be retiring on a tropical island, such as Costa Rica.
+Retiring to Costa Rica has proven to be incredibly affordable for Americans, though you’ll obviously want to plan ahead for it.
+A financial advisor can help you prepare for a retirement abroad.

 Average Cost to Retire in Costa Rica